Chapel Hill (Mint Spring, Virginia)

 Chapel Hill is a historic home located near Mint Spring, Augusta County, Virginia.
-It was built about 1834, and is a two-story, three bay, brick I-house dwelling in the Federal style.
+It was built about 1834, and is a two-story, three-bay, brick I-house dwelling in the Federal style.
 The front facade features a central pedimented pavilion with an elliptical fanlight over the doorway and another in the pediment.
-The interior features French scenic wallpaper, woodgraining and marbleizing.
+The interior features French scenic wallpaper, graining and marbleizing.
 Also on the property are the contributing frame office with some Gothic details, a pyramidal-roofed frame smokehouse, and a gable-roofed dairy.

 It was listed on the National Register of Historic Places in 1978.